 As for her own self-improvement skills, Seymour points to online articles, entrepreneurial books, and NPR’s “How I Built This” podcast as helpful resources.

 “‘How I Built This’ is very helpful because I get to learn what other people are doing and how they are doing it.
-I read the Lean Startup by Eric Ries and I read everything I can online.”
+I read the Lean Startup by Eric Ries and I read everything I can [about entrepreneurship] online.”

 Even though Seymour finds these resources beneficial, she says having the courage to act and produce is key.

 “A lot of it is just doing it.
 You have to stick your neck out there.
 In the beginning, I was afraid to put it out there because of fear of failure.
 My friends kept telling me to just put it out there and see what happens.
 I’ve had my screw ups which I wanted to kick myself about, but they say as an entrepreneur, to fail fast and fail hard.
 So, you move on and learn from it.”

 Even when a mistake is made such as upsetting a valued customer, Seymour says the entrepreneurial world offers more opportunities for growth and scalability.